ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-Javascript/Typescript: Access Main Object/Class within Nested Object - <a href="https://medium.com/gitconnected/javascript-typescript-access-main-object-class-within-nested-object-8fadd684e486" target="_blank" rel="noopener noreferrer">link</a></h3>
+Little Typescript Tip: A Better(?)
+Way to create Union of Literal Types - <a href="https://medium.com/gitconnected/little-typescript-tip-a-better-way-to-create-union-of-literal-types-d5264ac26803" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Level Up Coding`**

-<blockquote>글을 확인하려면 링크를 클릭하세요. ⌲</blockquote>
+<blockquote>Union types are pretty unique to Typescript and we use a union of literal types to get a enum-like behavior with strings.</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>